adjioev/lagom/resume.md

 **GIS Software Developer	Sydney, Australia  (2001 - 2005)**

 Social Change was a small but rapidly growing company during the time of my employment.
 I was part of the R&D team which developed pilot and commercial inter-operable web-mapping systems based on the latest Open GIS Standards.
-*	Webmap Composer development - a spatial portal, Social Changes flagship product.
+*	[Webmap Composer](http://webmap.socialchangeonline.com.au/support/) development - a spatial portal, Social Changes flagship product.
-*	MapBroker development - the engine behind various Social Change spatial applications.
+*	MapBroker development - the engine behind various Social Change spatial applications where data is rendered into a single interactive 	  map accessible via the web.
 *	The Conform-IT project development - a flexible framework for implementing Web Services conformance testing.
 *	AIMS 4 development - content management system for publishing web content through a web browser.
 *	Development of server load testing application.